 - Wall cavities

 You might also leave traps close to suspected entry points or paths where you may have seen a higher concentration of feces and urine stains.
 It may also help to load traps in heating vents to target duct-dwelling rodents.
-Use a string attached to the trap in case the rodent drags the trap deeper into the ventilation system.
+Use a string attached to the trap in case the rodent drags the trap deeper into the ventilation system where you can’t reach it.

+Using bait can lure the rodents out of their hiding spots and to the traps.
 Rats are attracted to meat and peanut butter.
-Other fragrant baits for small rodents include bacon, cheese, chocolate and dried fruit.
+Other fragrant baits for small rodents include bacon, cheese, chocolate, and dried fruit.

 Prevent Rodents from Entering Your Chimney